 With this in mind, take advantage of the private learner notes classroom feature (located under the Learners tab) to keep track of learners’ interests and skills throughout your group course.
 Then, when you’re thinking of how each learner may benefit from a 1-on-1 class, you have some solid info to go on.

 2. Expand on existing curriculum

-To create excellent 1-on-1 curriculum, it can be helpful to think of these types of classes as “tutoring”-style sessions where you break down individual aspects of existing lessons.
+To create an excellent 1-on-1 curriculum, it can be helpful to think of these types of classes as “tutoring”-style sessions where you break down individual aspects of existing lessons.
 There are a few ways to approach this process:

 - Project-based Learning.
 Let’s say you teach an “Introduction to Claymation” class.
 In your intro course, you went over the basics of how claymation works.
 In a follow-on 1-on-1 course, you could offer learners a chance to create their own short claymation movie with your personal guidance.
 Working on a project gives interested learners the opportunity to really dive deeper into your curriculum and end up with something tangible that reflects their success.

 3. Get to know new learners

 1-on-1 sessions can be incredible tools for getting to know learners that are still quite new to your classroom.
 Even if they’ve already taken a class with you, you may not know enough about their interests or skills yet to create a learning plan for them.
-In this case, a 1-on-1 course would serve the purpose of discovering more about the learner in order to develop personalized curriculum.
+In this case, a 1-on-1 course would serve the purpose of discovering more about the learner in order to develop a personalized curriculum.

-Let families know that enrolling their learner in a 1-on-1 course helps you get a better idea of their learner’s skill level, learning style, and personality in order to create a positive learning experience for them in your classroom.
-This is an excellent alternative to simply sending out a generic skill assessment to prospective learners, for both you as an educator and for families trying to match their learner with the right class.
+Let families know that enrolling their learners in a 1-on-1 course helps you get a better idea of their learner’s skill level, learning style, and personality in order to create a positive learning experience for them in your classroom.
+This is an excellent alternative to simply sending out a generic skill assessment to prospective learners, for both you as an educator and for families trying to match their learners with the right class.
 A 1-on-1 class will help you discover this learner’s baseline knowledge and make a plan with their family for future 1-on-1 learning or group classes.